hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 so frequent that data corruption in the source content is copied to the backup before it is identified.

-## Multi-Region Implementation to Address Region Failure
+## Multi-Region Deployment to Address Region Failure

 Terraform Enterprise is currently architected to provide high availability within a single Azure Region only.
 It is possible to deploy to multiple Azure Regions to give you greater control over your recovery time in the event of a hard dependency failure on a regional Azure service.
-In this section, we’ll discuss implementation patterns to support this.
+In this section, implementation patterns to support this are discussed.

 An identical infrastructure should be provisioned in a secondary Azure Region.
 Depending on recovery time objectives and tolerances for